IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/selection.md

 ## {Platform} {ComponentTitle} Selection Example

-The sample below demonstrates three types of **cell selection** behaviors in the `Grid`.
+The sample below demonstrates three types of **cell selection** behaviors in the `{ComponentTitle}`.
 Use the buttons below to enable each of the available selection modes.

 <!-- Angular -->
 A brief description will be provided on each button interaction through a snackbar message box.